-PFR 500 or PFR 600 network is set up using a console program accessed through the serial port on the RAID Controller and Hyperterminal, running on the Profile XP system.
+PFR 600 network is set up using a console program accessed through the serial port on the RAID Controller and Hyperterminal, running on the Profile XP system.
 Both RAID controllers must be configured if the optional RAID Controller B is installed.
 Refer to the Profile XP Service Manual for information on using NetCentral Lite.